 - REI Hiking Shorts – I use cargo shorts because I like big pockets.

-- MSR Fuel Cannister – I only use the stove for dinner so fuel will last me two weeks.
+- MSR Fuel Cannister – I only use the stove for dinner, so that fuel will last me two weeks.

 - Titanium Spork